 Her research has been covered in Scientific American, Wired, SmartPlanet, ScienceNow, and Nature News.
 She has served as an editor at the Journal of Complex Networks, Ecology Letters, and Oikos, is an Oxford Series in Ecology and Evolution editor, and is an advisor to the science and culture magazine Nautilus.

-Meeyoung Cha is an associate professor at the Graduate School of Culture Technology in KAIST.
-Her research interests are in the analysis of large-scale online social networks with emphasis the spread of information, moods, and user influence.
+Meeyoung Cha is an associate professor at Graduate School of Culture Technology in KAIST.
+Her research interests are in the analysis of complex network systems including online social networks with emphasis the spread of information, moods, and user influence.
 She received the best paper awards at ACM IMC 2007 for analyzing long-tail videos in YouTube and at ICWSM 2012 for studying social conventions in Twitter.
-Her research has been published in leading journals and conferences including PLoS One, Information Sciences, WWW, and ICWSM, and has been featured at the popular media outlets including the New York Times websites, Harvard Business Review’s research blog, the Washington Post, the New Scientist.
+Her research has been published in leading journals and conferences including PLoS One, Information Sciences, IJCAI, WWW, and ICWSM, and has been featured at the popular media outlets including the New York Times websites, Harvard Business Review’s research blog, the Washington Post, the New Scientist.
 Dr. Cha has worked at Facebook's Data Science Team as a Visiting Professor for a year.

 Alex Fornito completed a PhD in the Departments of Psychology and Psychiatry at the University of Melbourne, Australia, followed by Post-Doctoral training at the University of Cambridge, UK.
 He is currently an Associate Professor, Australian Research Council Future Fellow, and co-Director of the Brain and Mental Health Laboratory in the Monash Institute of Cognitive and Clinical Neurosciences.
 Alex’s research uses cognitive neuroscience, network science and graph theory to understand brain network organization in health and disease.
 In particular, he focuses on the development and application of new methods to understand how brain networks dynamically adapt to changing task demands, how they are disrupted by disease, and how they are shaped by genetic influences.
 Together with co-authors Andrew Zalesky and Ed Bullmore, he recently published the first text book on network analysis for neuroscience, entitled Fundamentals of Brain Network Analysis.